-Women, girls and trans people around the world are making their own choices about gender, sex, sexuality and reproduction.
+Women, girls and trans and intersex people around the world are making their own choices about gender, sex, sexuality and reproduction.
 They are demanding the right to live and love with joy, health and wellness.
-And they are fighting prejudice and violence against women, girls and trans people in all its forms.
+And they are fighting prejudice and violence against women, girls and trans and intersex people in all its forms.

 Equality and justice can only thrive when every woman, girl and trans person can be free, safe and secure.
 Mama Cash supports groups and movements worldwide that are working tirelessly to create a world where everybody – every body – can enjoy a peaceful and pleasurable life.